Menu

 The average cost of NI car insurance compared to UK regions

-Overall, this is more in line with historical costs, where NI car insurance prices were some of the highest in the UK.
-But these new price trends are something to keep an eye on going into 2026.
+Overall, this shift is more in line with historical costs, where NI car insurance prices were frequently among the highest in the UK.
+These figures suggest that the upward trend seen over the last year is persisting as we move through 2026.

 RankUK regionAverage cost